Can LLMs Replace Economic Choice Prediction Labs? The Case of Language-based Persuasion Games

 The primary goal of this work is to demonstrate the effectiveness of training a human choice prediction model using LLM-generated data.
 To do so, we compare the performance of prediction models trained on actual human-choice data with the same model trained on LLM-generated data, across various prediction model architectures.
 In addition, we compare to a baseline method in which data is collected using agents that rely solely on the sentiment analysis abilities of an LLM on the review text rather than a combination of both linguistic and behavioral understanding.
 All prediction models are evaluated on the choice data corresponding to 100 human players in the dataset, randomly selected for 50 different test sets.
 Prediction models that used human training data were trained with $ K \in [32, 64, 110]$ human players which do not belong to the evaluated test set.

-We consider four types of prediction models: LSTM \cite{6795963} and Mamba \cite{gu2024mambalineartimesequencemodeling} as sequential models, transformer \cite{vaswani2023attentionneed} as an attention-based model, and XGBoost \cite{DBLP:journals/corr/ChenG16} as a history independent model.\footnote{We evaluate our methods with LSTM, Mamba and a 4-headed transformer, all with a learning rate of $4 \cdot 10^{-4}$, 64 hidden dimensions, and two layers.
+We consider four types of prediction models: LSTM \shortcite{6795963} and Mamba \shortcite{gu2024mambalineartimesequencemodeling} as sequential models, transformer \shortcite{vaswani_attention_2017} as an attention-based model, and XGBoost \shortcite{DBLP:journals/corr/ChenG16} as a history independent model.\footnote{We evaluate our methods with LSTM, Mamba and a 4-headed transformer, all with a learning rate of $4 \cdot 10^{-4}$, 64 hidden dimensions, and two layers.
 For XGBoost, we used 300 estimators with a max depth of 3.} All predictors use the same representation of the choice data and are being trained on data generated by the three different paradigms (human, LLM, and baseline).
 That is, throughout the experiments, we fix the prediction model architecture and only modify the data it is trained on.
 This enables the evaluation of the generated data quality in terms of enhancing the human choice prediction.